 - Children have a different grief experience than adults.

 - Several factors can affect how a child will cope with grief.

-- Most children who have had a loss have three common worries about death.
+- There are three common worries children coping with a loss have about death.

 - Did I make the death happen?